 Q. What do the students wear to the farm?

 All students should wear closed toed shoes, long pants and at least a short sleeved shirt.
 E.A.T.
 South does not supply sun block or any other products or materials to accommodate for weather conditions.
 During colder months, students should be sure to dress warmly for the weather.
 The entire field trip is outside, so please come prepared.

 Q. What if inclement weather affects our field trip?

 Refer to the Booking, Cancellation and Weather Policies page for a full explanation of our inclement weather policy.

 Q. Is there a first-aid kit on the farm?

 Yes.
 E.A.T.
 South is not responsible for administering any medical emergencies, such as an Epi-pen injection.

 Q. How long is a Good Food Day field trip?

 Generally, all field trips are about an hour-and-a-half.
-When lunch is included, the field trip can be up to two hours.
-For smaller groups the field trip may last an hour.
+When lunch is included, the field trip can be up to two to two-and-a-half hours.

 Q. What if we choose to cancel our field trip?